missing-semester-cn/missing-semester-cn.github.io/_2020/debugging-profiling.md

 ```

 As we saw in the data wrangling lecture, logs can be quite verbose and they require some level of processing and filtering to get the information you want.
-If you find yourself heavily filtering through `journalctl` and `log show` you will probably want to familiarize yourself with their flags which can perform a first pass of filtering of their output.
+If you find yourself heavily filtering through `journalctl` and `log show` you can consider using their flags, which can perform a first pass of filtering of their output.
-There are also some tools like  [`lnav`](http://lnav.org/) that provide an improved presentation and navigation for log files.
+There are also some tools like  [`lnav`](http://lnav.org/), that provide an improved presentation and navigation for log files.

 ## Debuggers

-When printf debugging is not enough you should be using a debugger.
+When printf debugging is not enough you should use a debugger.
-Debuggers are programs that will let you interact with the execution of a program, letting you do things like:
+Debuggers are programs that let you interact with the execution of a program, allowing the following:

 - Halt execution of the program when it reaches a certain line.
 - Step through the program one instruction at a time.